FarmBot-Docs/farmbot-genesis/v0.9/FarmBot-Genesis-V0.9-Docs/cross-slide.md

 ---
 title: "Cross-Slide"
 slug: "cross-slide"
-excerpt: "Documentation and Assembly Instructions for the FarmBot Genesis Cross-Slide"
+description: "Documentation and Assembly Instructions for the FarmBot Genesis Cross-Slide"
 ---

 * toc